andrewtvuong/andrewtvuong/README.md

 - 🌱 I’m currently learning ...
 staying up to date with Gen AI: `LLM, agents, image and video generation` **IT'S ALOT!🤯**

+- 🌌 Future projects excited for:
+  1. Allergy AI (personally just want to in the health care space)
+  2. Customer List (personally want to help my Mom)

 <!--
 **andrewtvuong/andrewtvuong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.